slu-soc5050/lecture-02/examples/lecture-02b.md

 ![](lecture-02b_files/figure-gfm/dodgeBar-color-1.png)<!-- -->

-This helps us see that an overwhelming number of cars that are SUVs have two particular typoes of transmissions, for example.
+This helps us see that an overwhelming number of cars that are SUVs have two particular types of transmissions, for example.

-We can also use a different type of position adjustment to reveal “missing” points on a scatterplot.
+We can also use a different type of position adjustment to reveal “missing” points on a scatter plot.
 A normal scatter plot stacks identical combinations of x,y pairs in a way that makes the data appear less numerous than they actually are.
 For example: